 My goal is for every student to be situated so that they can succeed in the course.
 As I wrote above, if you are struggling, please reach out so we can discuss how to help your situation.
 If you are eligible for formal academic accommodations from the university, please get in touch so we can go over how best to address those in the context of your course.
 All accommodations are determined by the Center for Academic Success and Achievement in consultation with the student.
 If you’re not sure whether you’re eligible for an accommodation, please get in touch with CASA.

-All students are required to maintain a Framingham State e-mail account, and course announcements will be sent to that address.
-Please check your FSU account regularly for updates.
+All students are required to maintain a Framingham State e-mail account, and course announcements will be sent to that address or via an announcement in Canvas.
+Please check your FSU email and Canvas accounts regularly for updates.

 Framingham State University (FSU) is committed to the assessment of student achievement regarding academic outcomes.
 This process addresses the issues of what you need to learn in your program of study and if you are learning what you need to learn.
 The assessment program at FSU has four specific and interrelated purposes: (1) to improve student academic achievements; (2) to improve teaching strategies; (3) to document successes and identify opportunities for program improvement; and (4) to provide evidence of institutional effectiveness.
 Students enrolled in general education courses may participate in the FSU assessment effort.
 This might involve your class instructor submitting copies of your assignments for review, responding to surveys, or participating in other measurements designed to assess the FSU student learning outcomes.
 No identifying information will be reported and only aggregated data will be used.
 If you do not wish to participate in any assessments, please notify your instructor.